jecki/DHParser/documentation_src/manuals/01_ebnf.rst

         (:RegExp "0"))
       (string "a string"))

 This time the data is not distorted, any more.
-One oddity reamins, however: We are most probably not interested in the fact that the number 2.0 consists of three components, each of which hast been captured by a regular expression.
+One oddity remains, however: We are most probably not interested in the fact that the number 2.0 consists of three components, each of which hast been captured by a regular expression.
-Luckiliy, there exists yet another directive that allows to reduce the tree further by merging adjacent anonymous leaf-nodes::
+Luckily, there exists yet another directive that allows to reduce the tree further by merging adjacent anonymous leaf-nodes::

     >>> json_gr = '@reduction = merge \n' + json_gr